-The Rule of St. Benedict is the foundation of our ministries with the aged, the poor, and the sick, and others in need.
+The Rule of St. Benedict is the foundation of our ministries with the aged, the poor, the sick, and others in need.
 In this context, pastoral care provides emotional and spiritual support for those going through illness or loss.

 Pastoral care is a natural outgrowth of St. Benedict’s humane approach to caring for the needs of the most vulnerable among us.
 It is a living example of Christ in our midst.